 Add vintage-inspired details to create a classic bathroom

 Traditional bathrooms share a classic look that’s timeless and full of detail.
-Rather than old-fashioned, they’re stylish, luxurious and ideally suited to period properties but are also a way to bring enduring style to more modern homes for a look that lasts.
+Rather than old-fashioned - they’re stylish, luxurious and suited to period properties.
+They are a way to bring enduring style to more modern homes for a look that lasts.

 How to create a traditional bathroom

 A beautiful basin is the perfect starting point for a traditional bathroom.
-Pedestal basins are a classic choice, with unsightly modern pipework concealed behind a simple white ceramic pedestal that supports the bowl.
+Pedestal basins are a classic choice, with modern pipework concealed behind a ceramic pedestal that supports the bowl.
 Look for those with a raised ceramic upstand behind the taps, like our Romsey basin, that recreate the features found on ornate washstands in the Victorian period.
 Alternatively, try a basin with mitred corners (an angular design that makes an attractive alternative to curved basins), like our Serina basins.
-These are modelled on the stylish art deco designs of the elegant 1920s and are a timeless choice for any home.
+These are modelled on the stylish art deco designs of the elegant 1920s and are a timeless choice.

 Vintage-style vanity units are also a popular choice that offer storage as well as practicality.
-Our Chadleigh range (pictured in white) features flat-panel shaker-style doors, in either a soft grey or white finish that complements most homes.
-A vanity is a great way to hide way clutter for a more relaxing bathroom, and switching the handles makes it easy to add more delicate, period-style details.
+Our Chadleigh range (pictured in white) features flat-panel shaker-style doors, in either a soft grey or white finish.
+A vanity is a great way to hide way clutter for a more relaxing bathroom.
+Switching the handles makes it easy to add more delicate, period-style details.